Yalton/Ergosphere/docs/lore/logs.md

 Despite its difficulties this is quite possibly one of the most important jobs mankind has to offer, as the success of this mission bears so much import to the survival of our species.
 The investment of nearly 5 trillion dollars, the 5 year construction effort, the injuries and casualties sustained during the aformentioned construction, and the complete mental degredation of some of the first stewards assigned to Thoth, all of it and more would be a worthwhile cost to pay if this project is a success, and it has to be a success.
 There are no other options, aside from somehow being able to observe a naked singularity there are no other viable research paths to FTL communication, all other conceivable alternatives have been exhausted, the miracle that is Sejanus Singularity is the only path forward.

-## Log 2
+**## Log 2**

 **Title**

 The Sejanus Singularity

 **Content**

-The Sejanus Singularity, located 847 AU from Earth, was initially catalogued as a standard rotating Kerr black hole formed from a Population III star roughly 2 billion years ago.
-The Heisenberg probe's approach in 2391 revealed why Sejanus defies classification.
-Its ergosphere - the region where spacetime is dragged around the black hole - maintains quantum entanglement at scales that should be impossible.
+The Sejanus Singularity sits 847 AU from Earth.
+Initial cataloguing marked it as a standard rotating Kerr black hole, likely formed from a Population III star 2 billion years ago.
+The Heisenberg probe's approach in 2391 revealed the anomaly.
+The ergosphere maintains quantum entanglement at impossible scales.
 Particle pairs entering the boundary don't decohere.
-They persist in superposition for days, potentially indefinitely, maintaining perfect correlation across distances up to 15 AU.
+They persist in superposition for days, maintaining perfect correlation across 15 AU.
+This violates fundamental assumptions about quantum mechanics at macroscopic scales.

-This phenomenon could be the key to FTL communication.
-If we can encode information into these preserved quantum states, we could transmit data instantaneously across any distance.
-The engineering challenges are substantial - equipment must operate within 0.3 AU of the ergosphere to access the effect, but any closer and tidal forces destroy molecular bonds.
-Thoth Observatory maintains position at exactly 0.31 AU, threading the needle between opportunity and annihilation.
+The phenomenon could enable FTL communication.
+Encode information into preserved quantum states, transmit instantaneously across any distance.
+Equipment must operate within 0.3 AU of the ergosphere to access the effect.
+Closer and tidal forces destroy molecular bonds.
+Thoth Observatory holds position at 0.31 AU.
+The minimum safe distance.

-What troubles the research team isn't the danger but the patterns.
-The quantum preservation isn't random - certain entanglements persist while others collapse according to criteria we can't identify.
-Dr. Reeves spent her entire rotation analyzing the selection patterns, noting in her final report that they appeared "non-random" and "exhibited structural consistency."
-She ended her rotation three days early, citing exhaustion.
-She hasn't responded to follow-up inquiries.
-Her replacement arrives next week, and we've decided not to share her more speculative notes.
-Isolation does things to perception.
-Best to let fresh eyes form their own conclusions.
+The quantum preservation follows patterns.
+Certain entanglements persist, others collapse, selection criteria unknown.
+Dr. Reeves analyzed the patterns for her entire rotation.
+Her final report noted they appeared "non-random" with "structural consistency."
+She ended her rotation three days early citing exhaustion.
+No response to follow-up inquiries.
+We've decided not to share her more speculative notes with her replacement.
+Isolation affects perception.
+Fresh eyes see clearer.

 **## Log 3**